 Zolf’s five full-length books of poetry include Janey’s Arcadia, Neighbour Procedure, and Human Resources, all from Coach House Books, and a Selected Poetry is forthcoming from Wilfrid Laurier University Press.
-She has published five chapbooks, and her poetry and essays have been widely published in journals and anthologies.
-Her poems have been translated into French, Spanish, and Portuguese.
-Zolf’s work has won the Trillium Book Award for Poetry and twice been a finalist for a Lambda Literary Award, among other honors.
-Art videos she has written and/or directed have screened at such venues as the International Film Festival Rotterdam, White Cube Bermondsey, the Wexner Center for the Arts, and the Vancouver Art Gallery.
-She has received fellowships from the Chalmers Arts Foundation and The New School as well as over 30 poetry, video, non-fiction, and academic research grants from institutional sources including the Leeway Foundation, the Canada Council for the Arts, and the Social Sciences and Humanities Research Council (SSHRC).
-Zolf’s work has received extensive critical and scholarly attention and is regularly taught in undergraduate and graduate courses in Canada, the U.S., and the U.K. She has sat on several juries, including the Robert Kroetsch Award for Innovative Poetry and the Governor General’s Literary Award for Poetry.
-She holds an MFA from The New School, where she conducted the first collaborative MFA in Creative Writing ever (The Tolerance Project), and a PhD in Philosophy, Art and Social Thought from the European Graduate School, where she worked with Judith Butler and Fred Moten.
-Her current book in progress is a theoretical text entitled “A Language No One Speaks: The Dangerous Perhaps of Monstrous Witness.”
-Zolf’s literary papers are housed at York University Archives and Simon Fraser University Special Collections.
+They have published five chapbooks, with poetry and essays widely published in journals and anthologies, and poems translated into French, Spanish, and Portuguese.
+Zolf has been awarded a Pew Fellowship in the Arts and has won a Trillium Book Award for Poetry.
+They have also been a finalist for several other prizes, including two Lambda Literary Awards, the Raymond Souster Memorial Award, and a Vine Award for Literature.
+Art videos Zolf has written and/or directed have screened at such venues as the International Film Festival Rotterdam, White Cube Bermondsey, and the Wexner Center for the Arts.
+They have received over thirty poetry, video, nonfiction, and academic research grants from institutions including the Leeway Foundation, the Canada Council for the Arts, and the Social Sciences and Humanities Research Council.
+Zolf’s work has received extensive critical and scholarly attention and is regularly taught in university courses in Canada, the U.S., and the U.K. They hold an MFA from The New School, where Zolf conducted the first collaborative MFA in Creative Writing ever (The Tolerance Project), and a PhD in Philosophy, Art and Social Thought from the European Graduate School, where they worked with Judith Butler and Fred Moten.
+Zolf’s current book in progress is a theoretical text entitled “A Language No One Speaks: The Dangerous Perhaps of Monstrous Witness.”
+Their literary papers are housed at York University Archives and Simon Fraser University Special Collections.